COVID-19 Information and Safe Campus Reopening

 - COVID-19 Information and Safe Campus Reopening

-CUNY has announced that it is planning for mostly in-person instruction and support services for fall 2021 and shared vaccinations requirements for in-person classes in the fall.
+CUNY will operate with mostly in-person instruction and support services for fall 2021 and requires vaccinations for students participating in in-person classes in the fall.

 The Graduate Center has developed a reactivation plan to safely reactivate campus operations.
 The plan's overall goal is to reduce the potential for transmission of COVID-19 on campus facilities.
 This will require the full cooperation among everyone — leaders, managers and supervisors, students, faculty, and staff.
 Only through a cooperative effort will we be able to work together to safeguard our own health and the health of our families, colleagues, and those with whom we interact.

 New CUNY Entry Policy